benbrownlie/MathForGames2020-Assessment/MathForGames/Documentation.md

 ### Player Class
 Used to handle the attributes of a player, inherits from Actor

+>#### Variables
+> - private float _speed- Used to store the player's speed
+> - private Sprite _sprite- Used to store the player's sprite
+> - private float _health- Will be used to store the player's health
+> - projectile bullet- Will be used for bullet projectiles

 > ### Functions and Properties
 >
 > - Speed- property used return the variable _speed and set it to a value